Security · Trust overview

 Process:

-- We acknowledge within one business day and agree a coordinated disclosure timeline.
+2. We aim to acknowledge within one business day and to agree a coordinated disclosure timeline.

 Our machine-readable policy is at /.well-known/security.txt (RFC 9116).
 RPTX does not currently operate a paid bug bounty, but we are happy to acknowledge and, at our discretion, send a small token of appreciation for high-impact reports.